Scheduler Terminology

 Job Shift

-This term is used 2 different ways; One way is describing a specific job and date, or "slot", ( Ex: Job Shift: Wed, 28 March 2018 - Route 6), and another way is describing a recurring job (Ex.
-Job Shift: Route 6 Wednesdays).
+This term "shift" is used 2 different ways; One way is describing a specific job and date, or "slot", ( Ex: Wed, 28 March 2018 - Route 6), and another way is describing a recurring job on a specific day of the week (Ex.
+Route 6 Wednesdays).

 One-time Assignment